edwards-bird-lab/data_management/README.md

 # create a gzipped tar archive
 tar -czvf name-of-archive.tar.gz /path/to/directory-or-file(s)
 # create a bzip2 tar archive
-tar -cjvf name-of-archive.tar.gz /path/to/directory-or-file(s)
+tar -cjvf name-of-archive.tar.bz2 /path/to/directory-or-file(s)
 # extract contents of a gzipped archive
 tar -xzvf name-of-archive.tar.gz
 # extract contents of a bzip2 archive
-tar -xjvf name-of-archive.tar.gz
+tar -xjvf name-of-archive.tar.bz2
 ```

-Note that it is seldom necessary to use a gzipped tar (sometimes called a 'tarball') in bioinformatics.
+Note that it is seldom necessary to use a gzipped tar (often called a 'tarball') in bioinformatics.
 Just properly zipping large files and placing them into a standard directory should suffice.
 Additionally, placing them into a tarball does not really save any additional space.
 And 'tarballing' several uncompressed files just makes it more difficult to extract a single file if you ever needed to do that.
 So don't count on needing to do this very often.

 ### Sequence Files (FASTA/FASTQ)

 **Sequence files like FASTA and, especially, FASTQ should always be zipped.** You will likely receive raw sequencing from the sequencing provider as gzipped FASTQ (`.fastq.gz`) or large genomic files from databases as gzipped FASTA (`.fasta.gz`).
 In general, it is fine to just leave them in this format.
 With sequencing reads, any mapping software worth using will work directly with gzipped FASTQ.
 With reference genomes in FASTA, most mapping software will also index a gzipped version of the reference without issue.
 Therefore, unless you are working with a piece of non-traditional software, keeping both FASTA and FASTQ gzipped is ideal.

-If you ever need to recompress sequence files, the commands under general will apply.
+If you ever need to recompress sequence files, the commands under General will apply.
 Please note that while gzipped versions of these files are commonly supported directly, bzip2 and xz files are much less likely to be supported, so the additional compression may not be worth the loss of compatability.

 ### Mapping Files (SAM/BAM)